whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-kv-getting-started.md

 title: Getting Started with Azure Stack Key Vault | Microsoft Docs
 description: Get started using Azure Stack Key Vault
 services: azure-stack
-documentationcenter: ''
+documentationcenter:
 author: rlfmendes
 manager: natmack
-editor: ''
+editor:
+ms.assetid: b973be33-2fc1-4ee6-976a-84ed270e7254
 ms.service: azure-stack
 ms.workload: na
 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: get-started-article
-ms.date: 09/26/2016
+ms.date: 10/18/2016
 ms.author: ricardom
+translationtype: Human Translation
+ms.sourcegitcommit: 219dcbfdca145bedb570eb9ef747ee00cc0342eb
+ms.openlocfilehash: c4d3f708ba7cd05343e11bdbac6e63708b0af28e

 ---
-# Getting started with Key Vault
+# <a name="getting-started-with-key-vault"></a>Getting started with Key Vault
 This section describes the steps to create a vault, manage keys and secrets as well as authorize users or applications to invoke operations in the vault in Azure Stack.
 The following steps assume a tenant subscription exists and KeyVault service is registered within that subscription.
-All the example commands are based on the KeyVaul cmdlets available as part of the Azure PowerShell SDK.
+All the example commands are based on the KeyVault cmdlets available as part of the Azure PowerShell SDK.

-## Enabling the tenant subscription for Vault operations
+## <a name="enabling-the-tenant-subscription-for-vault-operations"></a>Enabling the tenant subscription for Vault operations
 Before you can issue operations against any vault, you need to ensure that your subscription is enabled for vault operations.
 You can confirm that by issuing the following PowerShell command:

     Get-AzureRmResourceProvider -ProviderNamespace Microsoft.KeyVault | ft -AutoSize